StanfordSNR/pantheon/README.md

 ## Running a single congestion control scheme
 All the available schemes can be found in `src/config.yml`.
-To run a single congestion control scheme, first follow the **Dependencies** section to install required dependencies.
+To run a single congestion control scheme, first follow the **Dependencies** section to install the  required dependencies.

-At the first time testing it, run `src/<cc>.py setup` to perform setup that is persistent across reboots, such as compilation, generating or downloading files to send, etc. Then run `src/<cc>.py setup_after_reboot`, which has to be run again every time after reboots.
+During the first time testing, run `src/<cc>.py setup` to perform the setup persistent across reboots, such as compilation, generating or downloading files to send, etc. Then run `src/<cc>.py setup_after_reboot`, which has to be run again every time after a reboot.
 In fact, `test/setup.py [--setup]` performs `setup_after_reboot` by default, and runs `setup` on schemes when `--setup` is given.

-Next, find running order for scheme:
+Next, execute the following command to find the running order for a scheme:
 ```
 ./<cc>.py run_first
 ```